Upper Beeding: History

 The community was originally (and for the majority of its history) called Beeding, with the civil parish changing to Upper Beeding in modern times (date unknown).
 As is common in such cases, the ecclesiastical parish retains the original name (hence it is the parish of Beeding, and the parish church is Beeding Church).
 In the early 13th Century the monks of Sele Priory (St Peter's Church, Beeding) began a mission to the area of St Leonard's Forest near Horsham, and established a small mission base, naming it Lower Beeding.
-Despite being some 10 mi away, Lower Beeding remained a part of (Upper) Beeding parish until Victorian times.
+Despite being about 12 mi away, Lower Beeding remained a part of (Upper) Beeding parish until Victorian times.
 The existence of Lower Beeding led to differentiation in the name of the original Beeding in some medieval sources, but always as River Beeding.
 For this reason the prefix Upper is still ignored by many local people today, who refer to their community by the original (and current ecclesiastical) title of Beeding.

 In Saxon times Beeding had a near neighbour, the hamlet of Sele.
 Today's village of Upper Beeding incorporates both communities, with the village centre located between the sites of the two original Saxon settlements.
 Saxon Beeding was closer to the Dacre Gardens area of modern Beeding, whilst Saxon Sele was nearer to the parish church (Sele Priory Church of St Peter) in modern Beeding.

 In 1927 and 1929, land along the High Street was acquired for the building of a village hall to serve the community.
 Subsequently, funds were donated or raised for the building of the hall, which was completed in 1930.
 The hall contains meeting rooms where various organizations hold meetings and a number of different kinds of events.
 The Upper Beeding Parish Council meets monthly in the hall).